ptsteadman/notebook/stories/a-quiet-new-voice.md

 It was summer again.
 To celebrate finishing the first round of experiments with the CBI, the Warsaw project team took a trip to the ocean.
 The group avoided the beach during the day, only making a trip to the watermelon stand in the middle of the afternoon.
-Feyerabend ordered for the group, in Polish, while they stood blinking in the sun, watching waves of heat rise over thousands of families laying on the sand.
-Feyerabend spent the rest of the day in the guest house, reading a book in a large wicker chair.
+Feyerabend ordered for the group while they stood blinking in the sun, watching waves of heat rising over thousands of families on the sand.
+Feyerabend spent the rest of the day on the ground floor of the guest house, reading a book in a wicker chair.

 Right before sunset, Addison invited Feyerabend for a walk down the beach.
-It was now empty except for a group of art students taking photographs of a woman dressed in a colorful mermaid costume.
+It was now empty except for a group of art students photographing a woman dressed in mermaid costume.

 Feyerabend and Addison took off their sandals, and walked through the surf.
-The feeling of seawater and sand rushing under Feyerabend's feet pulled at something in her heart.
+Feyerabend's heart was affected by the feeling of seawater rushing under her feet.

-Addision was talking about the paper they would write, describing the successful use of the CBI training program with outside volunteers.
+Addision was talking about the paper they would soon write, describing the successful use of the training program with outside volunteers.
 These students were now able now receive information from the machine almost instantly, like Feyerabend.

-The paper would show that the CBI users were able to perform knowledge-worker tasks at rates much higher than peers who did not have access to the CBI device.
+The paper would show that the CBI users were able to perform knowledge-worker tasks much faster than peers who did not have access to the CBI device.
 It would be a landmark paper.

 "We can easily have it done by the end of the summer, I think, and present at the ACM conference in Montreal this fall," said Addison.